U–jazdowski in 2020

-In the spring, the art collective Slavs and Tatars will be returning to U–jazdowski — this time as curators.
+In the summer, the art collective Slavs and Tatars will be returning to U–jazdowski — this time as curators.
 The exhibition Crack Up—Crack Down takes a look at satire, both from a historic and a contemporary perspective, in graphics, activist interventions, memes, and via standups—from Eastern Europe to the Middle East.
 Satire can be moralistic but also critical; it has the power to destroy and to be revolutionary.
 The project is being carried out in collaboration with the 33rd Biennial of Graphic Arts in Ljubljana.

 Collection Co-selection is an educational experiment, in which viewers will vote online to select which works from our collection will go forward to the exhibition planned for November.
-In 2020, the public will also be able to view the collections of the Ujazdowski Castle Centre for Contemporary Art in the Open Collection Warehouse, located in the historic cellars.
-We will be further expanding the Mediateka website.
-Besides digitalized objects, it will also carry temporary presentations of works from our collections via themed virtual galleries.

 There will also be a multi-format educational program tailored for audiences of all age groups.